Self-care isn’t selfish: The true definition and why it’s so important

-What does the term “self-care” mean to you?
 Maybe you think of your at-home facial and Netflix nights.
 Perhaps you imagine a luxurious spa day where you wear a fluffy robe and sport cucumbers on your eyes.
 Something along those lines?

 As stress prevention and mental health awareness have become increasingly relevant over the past decade, we’ve started to see this trendy buzzword pop up in our daily conversations and feeds more often.
-Which is great … until somewhere along the way, the term self-care itself shifted from its original roots (“the care of oneself”) to mean something more indulgent and frivolous.
+But while researching self-care for an article, I was surprised to learn the true objective of self-care is vastly different from the fancy skincare routines and ambient candlelit baths touted in our favorite brand advertisements and the media.

 What is self-care?